petruspierre/seuchef/README.md

 ## Features
 - Share your own recipes;
 - Discover new recipes;
-- Favorite recipes for easy access later;
+- Favorite recipes to easy access later;
 - Search recipes by name and category;
 - User register with email code confirmation.